AIT-Advanced-Robotics-Lab/AIT-Thesis-Latex-Template/README.md

 - appendix.tex is where you enter your appendix
 - thesis.tex is the main file which imports all the above files (you can comment out sections you do not need.)

-> \* You probably will not need to touch these files
+> You will most likely not have to edit files containing \*

 ## Contributing